-The first thing that may interest you about Singapore's visa policy is that it contains a list of 34 nationalities that are visa exempt.
-What does that mean?
-It means that if you are among them, you can travel to Singapore and stay there for a period that does not exceed 90 days.
-Some nationalities are allowed only a 30-day stay.
+The very first thing that may interest you about Singapore's visa policy is the fact that it comprises a listing of 34 nationalities which are visa-exempt.
+What exactly does that mean?
+This means that if you're one of them, you remain there and are able to travel to Singapore.
+Some nationalities are permitted a 30-day stay.

-Furthermore, the visa policy of Singapore has two categories of nationalities that require a visa.
 The first one is called Assessment Level I countries.
-The list contains 15 nationalities, and what you need to know about these 15 nationalities is that they can apply online for a Singapore visa.
-They are free to go to an embassy as well, but why would they when they can skip all that and apply from home. iVisa can help you get an electronic visa.
-All you need is a few documents and 20 minutes of your time.
+The listing includes 15 nationalities, and what exactly you want to understand about such 15 nationalities is they can apply online for a Singapore visa.
+They're free to go to an embassy also, but it is more recommendable to apply from home and could skip all the bureaucracy. iVisa will be able to enable you to get an electronic visa.
+All you need is a couple of documents and 10 minutes of your own time.

-The second category is called Assessment Level II countries, and they can apply for a Singapore visa at a diplomatic mission, embassy, or a visa agent.
-The document is issued in 3 business days.
-However, they are not eligible for an electronic visa.
+The next group is named Assessment Level II countries, because they can apply for a Singapore visa in a diplomatic mission, embassy, or even with a visa agency.
+Nonetheless, they are not qualified for an electronic visa.

 Leaving that aside, the citizens of 18 countries who have an APEC business card with the SGP code on the back can travel to Singapore for business purposes without a visa.
 They can stay in Singapore for up to 60 days.

-Lastly, you should know that the visa policy for Singapore specifies the requirements you need to meet before and when you get to Singapore.
-They are as follows:
+Finally, you should be aware that the visa policy for Singapore specifies the prerequisites that you will need to fulfill before you reach Singapore.
+They're as follows:

 Valid passport – the passport must not expire for another 6 months from the date of departure from Singapore.

-If necessary, the proper documentation for your next destination
+If necessary, the correct documentation to the next destination.

 Yellow fever vaccination certification if you are from one of the listed countries.

-For the moment, the information above is pretty much everything you need to know about the visa policy of Singapore.
-If you have questions, you can contact our support service, which is available 24/7.
-And if you are eligible, we will help you apply for a Singapore e-visa as soon as we can.
+For now, the info above is pretty much everything you need to learn more about the visa policy of Singapore.
+In case you have queries, you can get in touch with our service team, which can be found 24/7.
+And if you're entitled, we'll assist you.
+Apply for the Singapore eVisa now!